ElTitoDG/gas-bill/README.md

 ## What is this?

-This is mainly a task from collage, basically calculate an electricity and gas bill
+This is mainly a task from collage, basically calculate an electricity and gas bill It has a docker container for learning purpose

 ## TODO